PNilay/Trejectory_Replanning/README.md

 * h-value [h(s)] (Heuristic value):  The estimated distance between the current state s and final state.
 * f-value [f(s)] : f(s) = g(s) + h(s), estimates the distance from the start state to the gole state via state s.

 The  A* algorithm finds a shortest path, by taking the f-value into account.
-The algorithm selects the smallest f-value cell and node moves to that node.
+The algorithm selects the smallest f-value node and moves to that node.
 The process continues until the algorithm reaches its destination node.